 2) Use Heavy Duty Scissors

-Unfortunately, neither heavy-duty scissors or a traditional household shredder may work in completely destroying a metal credit card.
-If you have either, it’s worth a shot to see if it works for you.
+Unfortunately, heavy-duty scissors may not work in completely destroying a metal credit card.
+If you have a pair, though, it’s worth a shot to see if it works for you.

 3) Use a Drill or Torch